4 Tips for Building Maintenance Services Companies Who Want to Sell More

-The problem with that is that only the customer has final say on their overall experience and whether it was positive or negative, regardless of your final outcome.
-For example, you might have respected the letter of your service agreement, but a customer can still be unhappy if you went against its spirit and delayed setting up service appointments until the last possible minute.
+The problem with that is only the customer has final say on their overall experience and whether it was positive or negative, regardless of your final outcome.
+For example, you might have respected the letter of your building maintenance service agreement, but a customer can still be unhappy if you went against its spirit and delayed setting up service appointments until the last possible minute.

 To be understood, especially when it comes to details, is what every person wants, regardless of the situation.
 Imagine the impact you could have if you told a building manager that you understand perfectly well how time-consuming it is to receive, record, and pay hundreds of small invoices for each job?

 This is why you’ve done your research and acquired tools to allow for consolidated invoicing, where the customer receives a single invoice with all the essential details, but which saves them a lot of time and stress, rather than going through loads of individual ones at a slower pace.